 What about zero waste camping toiletries?

 Pack the basics.
 I take a shampoo bar that I can also use as soap.
 Zero waste toothpaste and toothbrushes.
 Zero waste deodorant.
 Beach towels that can be used for showering and swimming.
-I have to be honest when we camp we swim and that's basically my shower.
-A lot of the time there are no shower facilities, so we have to rough it a bit and I am totally okay with that!
-I also pack a really good all-purpose salve that can be used for bug bites and as a lip balm.
+I have to be honest when we camp, we swim, and that's my shower.
+There are often no shower facilities, so we have to rough it a bit, and I am okay with that!
+I also pack a good all-purpose salve that can be used for bug bites and as a lip balm.

 Now, let's talk about toilet paper and pooping.
 Yeah, we are going there!
-Leave No Trace Canada details how to properly dispose of waste – human waste – when camping.
+Leave No Trace Canada details how to properly dispose of human waste when camping.
 Please read it before you head out.
-Bring toilet paper that is unbleached and when you pee, throw some water over it.
+Bring unbleached toilet paper and throw some water over it when you pee.
 If you have to take sanitary napkins or tampons, never bury them, you will have to keep them and dispose of them in the garbage or compost bin.

 What about bug spray and sunscreen when sustainable camping?

-"The recipe for this bar is inspired by natural repellents traditionally used long ago, like citronella, cedarwood, and neem oil.
+"Natural repellents inspire the recipe for this bar, traditionally used long ago, like citronella, cedarwood, and neem oil.
 It is GMO-free, cruelty-free, certified organic, and plastic-free making it one of the most Earth-friendly insect repellents."

 What type of gear do I need when I am camping?

-For this blog, I am not going to go into every detail of everything you need.
+I will not go into everything you need for this blog.
 I am going to cover the basics.
-Obviously, when it comes to gear, zero waste is not possible.
+When it comes to gear, zero waste is not possible.
 You need a tent, sleeping bags, etc. But you can make your camping trip more sustainable by choosing better gear.
-And don't forget your swimsuit.
+And don't forget your swimsuit and beach towel.

-This eco-friendly tent from REI is made from recycled polyester that was headed to the landfill.
+This eco-friendly tent from REI is made from recycled polyester headed to the landfill.
 REI has some of the best camping gear on the market.
 Built to last.
-I feel like a tent is an investment, you want to buy a good one ONCE so you don't have to keep replacing it over and over.
-This eco-friendly sleeping bag is made from recycled fibers and is super affordable too.
+I feel like a tent is an investment.
+You want to buy a good one ONCE so you don't have to replace it repeatedly.
+This eco-friendly sleeping bag is made from recycled fibers and is super affordable.

-"Half the planet lives in energy poverty, lacking safe and reliable ways to cook, charge, and light their lives; three billion people cook over smoky open fires every day, leading to 4 million premature deaths annually."
+"Half the planet lives in energy poverty, lacking safe and reliable ways to cook, charge, and light their lives; three billion people cook over smoky open fires daily, leading to 4 million premature deaths annually."

-It was these startling stats that got the founders thinking about how they could bring bringing safe, affordable energy to those who needed it most.
+These startling stats got the founders thinking about how they could bring safe, affordable energy to those who needed it most.
 How cool is that!
 I own this one and LOVE it!

-For blankets, you can pack your own but I do find you need a little to make your camping trip comfier.
-These from Rumpl are made from discarded plastic bottles that are turned into synthetic insulation.
+You can pack your blankets but need a little to make your camping trip comfier.
+These from Rumpl are made from discarded plastic bottles turned into synthetic insulation.
 Rumpl sources everything ethically and is also part of 1% For The Planet.

 They are also working to be carbon neutral by partnering with Climate Neutral to achieve this.
-They also support a ton of local grassroots organizations and are also B. Corp Certified.
+They also support many local grassroots organizations and are B. Corp Certified.

 You will also need a really good bag for zero waste backpacking.
 United By Blue carries a gorgeous range of backpacks.
 For every single item they sell, they remove one pound of trash from oceans and waterways, to date they have removed 3.5 million pounds of trash and counting!

-When you buy one of their sustainable backpacks you are buying something that's built to last!
-All of the materials they use are from GOTS-certified factories from sustainably sourced materials.
-Find a range to choose from like hemp, organic cotton, recycled polyesters, and even Tencel.
+When you buy one of their sustainable backpacks, you are buying something built to last!
+All the materials they use are from GOTS-certified factories from sustainably sourced materials.
+Find a range from hemp, organic cotton, recycled polyesters, and Tencel.

-United By Blue is a B. Crop Certified business that takes ethical manufacturing to heart, you can read all about all of their factories right on their website!
+United By Blue is a B. Crop Certified business that takes ethical manufacturing to heart.
+You can read all about their factories on their website!

 How do I clean up when camping?

-If you have plastic waste, never ever burn it, it's highly toxic, and never bury it either.
-Plastic contains chemicals that can leach into the soil and water and of course animals can ingest it and get sick.
+If you have plastic waste, never burn it.
+It's highly toxic and never bury it, either.
+Plastic contains chemicals that can leach into the soil and water; of course, animals can ingest it and get sick.

 Waterproof, reusable shopping bags can also serve as garbage bags while camping.
-You can use the rags to clean up, clean your hands, etc. I take my reusable DIY wipes with me.
+You can use the rags to clean up your hands, etc. I take my reusable DIY wipes with me.
 Make a batch before you head out, and pack them in a silicone bag.
-I also pack a small container of Dr. Bronners Castilelle soap you can use this for basically any cleaning job.
+I also pack a small container of Dr. Bronner Castille soap for cleaning.

 Can you wash your dishes in the lake?

 There is a lot of debate about this.
-Lake and rivers can contain parasites and bacteria, if you can't drink from them then probably not a good idea to wash your dishes.
+Lakes and rivers can contain parasites and bacteria.
+If you can't drink from them then probably not a good idea to wash your dishes.
 On the other side of the debate is the kind of soap you use.
-You must use a water-friendly, biodegradable soap that is not packed full of toxins and other crap that can harm the delicate ecosystem.
+You must use a water-friendly, biodegradable soap not packed with toxins and other crap that can harm the delicate ecosystem.
 Here's an in-depth look at how to wash your dishes when camping.